nazaninGoudarzi/Advanced-Calculator/README.md

-# Simple Python Calculator
+# Advanced Python Calculator

 A command-line calculator written in Python.
-Supports basic math operations: +, -, *, /
+It supports parenthesis.
+In addition to basic operators, it supports ^ for power and % for calculating the square root of a number.